 Quick Navigation with Anchor Links

-Poor navigation is one of the main reasons for a high bounce rate on mobile.
+Poor navigation is one of the main reasons for a high mobile bounce rate.
 By using the Elementor anchor link feature, website owners can increase dwell time and page views, thereby reducing bounce rate.

 A lower bounce rate, in turn, can help boost your site’s ranking on the SERPs.
 Additionally, making the navigation visually appealing can further improve user experience and reduce bounce rates.